dharmab/skyeye/docs/PLAYER.md

 * Do not use ICAO pronunciation; pronounce numbers normally.
 Say "Three", "Five", "Nine", not "Tree", "Fife", "Niner".
 * When providing bullseye coordinates, you may either say "bullseye" before the coordinates, or omit the word "bullseye".
 That is, both "Bullseye Zero Six Five, Ninety-Nine" and "Zero Six Five, Ninety-Nine" are acceptable.
 * When providing bullseye coordinates, speak at a steady and measured pace with a slight pause between each number.
 Not too fast, not too slow.
 Don't mush your numbers together.
+* If the bot has trouble understanding your bullseye coordinates, you may use the separators "at" or "altitude" between the range and altitude.
+That is "Bullseye Zero Six Five, Ninety-Nine, at Twelve Thousand"

 Tips: